top of page

 END STIGMA

-For stigmatized populations, isolation results in hidden substance use, or using alone, and is associated with higher death rates.
-Hidden mental health concerns and substance use also fosters poor access to social support and resources, lack of support from loved ones, further isolation and mental health decline, misled understanding of the prevalence in a community and, ultimately, a lack of laws and policy changes needed to address the issues above.
+For stigmatized populations, isolation can result in hidden substance use, or using alone, which is associated with higher death rates.
+Hidden substance use can lead to difficulties in accessing social support and resources, as well as a lack of support from loved ones.
+It can also contribute to further isolation, a decline in mental health, and an incorrect understanding of how common these issues are in a community.
+Ultimately, substance use that goes underreported can result in a lack of action in the community.

 We All Play A Part